 Let’s play a quick game of 20 questions.
 Are you animal, vegetable, or mineral?
 Okay, just kidding.
-These are 20 questions that you should get answered before you book a DJ at your wedding.
+These are 20 questions to ask your wedding DJ before you book them.
 They cover aspects of the reception from how long they plan to work to whether or not they take requests.
+We cover everything from music licensing to offering them a meal.
 Use it as a guide and you’ll be sure to get the musical experience you and your guests are looking for.

 - Are you available for my day?
 This one’s pretty essential.
 Can they play the day of your wedding?
 We can’t imagine you would change your date for a DJ, no matter how good they are.

 - Have you played that venue before?
 Someone who hasn’t seen your wedding venue isn’t a deal breaker, per se, but someone who is familiar with the space will know exactly what equipment they need to bring.

 - Will you be the person who performs at the reception?
 Some DJs are in business for themselves, but others are part of a company.
 If you’re hiring someone based on how much you like them, you want to make sure they’re the one who shows up.

 - Do you have any references?
 It’s perfectly okay to ask if your DJ has some testimonials from satisfied customers.
 In fact, this is one of the most important questions to ask your wedding DJ.

 - Can you play X song we love?
 Some DJs have their own do-not-play list, which means they might not play that one romantic song you fell in love to if they think it’s overplayed; which is kind of a deal breaker.

 - Do we need to provide any equipment?
 Ideally, the DJ should supply his/her own equipment, with you picking up the slack only if you have a special requirement for the setup.

 - Who will do the setup?
 You shouldn’t have to provide equipment, and you shouldn’t have to load it in and out either.
 You can offer to help with setup for a discount, but it should be part of the service.